dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 :::

-::: details Bluetooth Support Dropped (Resolved in 0.2.5 and newer)
+::: details Bluetooth Support Dropped (Resolved in 0.2.5 and later)

 * BRCM2046 and BRCM2070 Bluetooth Chipsets lost support